 You’ll look up at the dome painting from the living room and feel as if you’re looking into the sky.

 The semi-open veranda is connected to the living room, letting in tons of necessary sun to light up the room.
-From here you’ll be able to contemplate nature through its garden view.
+From here you’ll be able to contemplate a little bit of Barcelona nature through its garden view.

 The Turkish-style smoking room with replica palm trees and papier-mâché tiles is pure relax.